Born: September 13, 1922

 Brown left the Three Blazers in 1948.
 He signed with Aladdin Records and had immediate success with "Get Yourself Another Fool" and then had one of his biggest hits, "Trouble Blues," in 1949, which stayed at number one on the Billboard R&B chart for 15 weeks in the summer of that year.
 He followed with "In the Evening When the Sun Goes Down," "Homesick Blues," and "My Baby's Gone" before having another R&B chart-topping hit with "Black Night," which stayed at number one for 14 weeks from March to June 1951.

 His final hit for several years was "Hard Times" in 1952.
-Brown sought more success in Cosimo Matassa's New Orleans studio in 1956, but his approach was too mellow to survive the transition to the harsher rhythms of rock and roll.
+Brown's approach was too mellow to survive the transition to the harsher rhythms of rock and roll, despite recording in Cosimo Matassa's New Orleans studio in 1956.
 Brown subsequently faded from national attention.
-Despite this, he still had a small, devoted audience, and his songs were covered by the likes of John Lee Hooker and Lowell Fulson.
+Though he was unable to compete with the more aggressive sound that was increasing in popularity, he had a small, devoted audience, and his songs were covered by the likes of John Lee Hooker and Lowell Fulson.